uabinf/nlp-group-project-fall-2020-text-document-classification/README.md

     •	Memory per CPU (GB): 16

 3. **Run notebooks 1-3 in sequence.
 (You may skip notebook 3_dataset_exploration.ipynb.)**
-4. **Run any of the Jupyter Notebook files.** If needed, the !pip install requirements.txt is included in the files.
+4. **Run any of the Jupyter Notebook files.** If needed, the !pip install requirements.txt is included in the main directory.